AgileRL/AgileRL/docs/tutorials/llm_finetuning/sft_dpo_finetuning.rst

 Below are model responses to the same set of prompts across five training configurations:
-**Base Model** (untrained LoRA), **SFT**, **DPO** (from base), **DPO + NLL** (from base, with NLL loss), and **SFT → DPO** (SFT warm-start then DPO with NLL loss).
+**Base Model** (untrained LoRA), **SFT**, **DPO** (from base), **DPO + NLL** (from base, with NLL loss), and **SFT → DPO + NLL** (SFT warm-start then DPO with NLL loss).
 Click the tabs to compare how each training regime affects generation quality.

 The base model frequently degenerates into repetitive loops, a common failure mode of small pre-trained LLMs on open-ended prompts.
 SFT produces coherent, conversational responses but tends to be overly enthusiastic.
 DPO from base is more factual but can still loop on tricky prompts.
-Adding the NLL loss term (DPO + NLL) produces the most balanced outputs, and the full SFT → DPO pipeline combines the conversational fluency of SFT with DPO's preference alignment.
+Adding the NLL loss term (DPO + NLL) produces the most balanced outputs, and the full SFT → DPO + NLL pipeline combines the conversational fluency of SFT with DPO's preference alignment.

 .. note::